 In this case, the database cannot return the first row to the client until the index range scan of

 EMP_DEPARTMENT_IX completes.
 Thus, this generated plan would take longer to return the first record.
-Unlike the plan in Example 7-4, which accesses the table by index rowid, the plan in Example 7-5 uses multiblock I/O, resulting in large reads.
+Unlike the plan in Example 9-2, which accesses the table by index rowid, the plan uses multiblock I/O, resulting in large reads.
 The reads enable the last row of the entire result set to be returned more rapidly.

 This section explains how Oracle Database processes SQL statements.
 Specifically, the section explains the way in which the database processes DDL statements to create objects, DML to modify data, and queries to retrieve data.

-Figure 7-3 depicts the general stages of SQL processing: parsing, optimization, row source generation, and execution.
+The general stages of SQL processing are parsing, optimization, row source generation, and execution.
 Depending on the statement, the database may omit some of these steps.

-As shown in Figure 7-3, the first stage of SQL processing is parsing.
+The first stage of SQL processing is SQL parsing.
 This stage involves separating the pieces of a SQL statement into a data structure that can be processed by other routines.
-The database parses a statement when instructed by the application, which means that only the application, and not the database itself, can reduce the number of parses.

 When an application issues a SQL statement, the application makes a parse call to the database to prepare the statement for execution.
 The parse call opens or creates a cursor, which is a handle for the session-specific private SQL area that holds a parsed SQL statement and other processing information.
 The cursor and private SQL area are in the PGA.